List of county roads in Charlotte County, Florida

 The following numbered county roads exist in Charlotte County, Florida.
 As with most Florida counties, numbers are assigned in a statewide grid.
 County roads in Charlotte County are maintained by Charlotte County Public Works.

 County Road 74

 County Road 74 is Bermont Road in eastern Charlotte County.

 Route description

 Bermont Road begins at US 17 in Cleveland.
 From here, it heads due east into rural Charlotte County.
 15 miles later, it intersects with SR 31, a rural road that runs from Fort Myers to Arcadia.
 Bermont Road continues east from SR 31 and after another 12 miles, CR 74 enters Glades County and continues toward Palmdale.

 History

 Bermont Road was originally designated as SR 262 when it was added to the state highway system.
 During the 1945 Florida state road renumbering, it was redesignated SR 74.
 It would remain SR 74 until the 1980s, when it was relinquished to county control.
 Bermont Road is named for the ghost town of Bermont, which was located near the intersection of SR 31.

-County Road 762

-County Road 762 is Tucker's Grade near Tropical Gulf Acres.

-Route description

-Tucker's Grade begins near Tropical Gulf Acres at an intersection with US 41 (Tamiami Trail) and Green Gulf Boulevard.
-From US 41, it immediately crosses the Seminole Gulf Railway and heads east.
-A mile later, Tucker's Grade comes to an interchange with Interstate 75.
-CR 762 comes to an end half a mile east of Interstate 75 at the entrance to the Fred C. Babcock/Cecil M. Webb Wildlife Management Area.
-It continues as a dirt trail through the Wildlife Management Area as far as SR 31 near Babcock Ranch (though there is no vehicular access to SR 31).